dmastrop/56_165_CI_CD_with_Cloud_Build_Cloud_Source_Artifact_registry_GCP_centric/README.md

 NOTE: the project intentionally focuses on the CI/CD pipeline mechanism and not on source code.
 The source code apsect is very simple.
 When testing gets integrated into this project  (see below) the nature of the source code (nodejs, etc) and the complexity of the K8s cluster pods/applications becomes much more important relative to the complexity of the test suite(s) design.

 The three major components involved are the Google Artifact Registry (like docker hub), Google Cloud Build (to stage the CI and CD jobs and configure the relevant triggers based on the cloudbuild yaml scripts), and Google Cloud Source
-Note that the Cloud Build SA (service account) must be given Kubernetes Admin role permission and write/push permissions to Cloud Source for this implementation to work.
+Note that the Cloud Build SA (service account) must be given Kubernetes Admin role permission and write/push permissions to Cloud Source (for the second repo, the deployment repo) for this implementation to work.

 There are 2 local repos that are syched to two corresponding Cloud Source repos (similar to github repos).
 The first repo has the source code, the Dockerfile, a kubernetes manifest template folder and the cloudbuild.yaml file (which has all of the CI scripts for Cloud Build to execute).
 Cloud Build has a GUI menu to configure the basic nature of the trigger, where the cloudbuild.yaml file is, etc for the CI phase.
 Same thing is done for a second trigger for the CD phase (using a cloudbuild-delivery.yaml configuration file)